 Chair, Interfaith Center at the Presidio CC

 Fred Fielding is the Chair of the Interfaith Center at the Presidio and joined the Leadership Council in January 2013.
 Fred has Master of Theological Studies degree with an emphasis on interfaith communication from The Church Divinity School of the Pacific.
 He also has professional experience in television and video production.
 Fred combines these skills with principles of Appreciative Inquiry to produce interfaith videos.
 He lives in the San Francisco Bay Area with his wife and son.

 Johnny Martin is a student at Arizona State University (ASU) studying Religion, Public Life, and Conflict.
 He is the founder of Sun Devils Are Better Together (SunDABT), an interfaith student organization and URI Cooperation Circle at ASU.
-He serves as the Director of the Arizona Interfaith Youth Movement (a subset of the Arizona Interfaith Movement, a URI Cooperation Circle) and a board member of the Arizona Faith Network (also a URI Cooperation Circle).
+He is a board member of the Arizona Faith Network (also a URI Cooperation Circle).
 Johnny was a Young Adult Scholar with the North American Interfaith Network in 2015 and is a former Better Together Coach at Interfaith Youth Core.
 He is a convert to Islam and has been practicing Sufism since he became Muslim in 2014.

 Circle of Healers MRCC

 Ardey Turner is a Reiki Master, Healer, Trainer and Medical Intuitive.
 She has been a part of URI since 1998 in putting on two conferences at Stanford and at Carnegie Mellon for the charter signing.
 She formed the Multi- Region Circle of Healers CC.
-As chair of the Leadership Council, Ardey piloted a variety of experimental fundraising programs for the region.
+When she was chair of the Leadership Council, Ardey piloted a variety of experimental fundraising programs for the region.